 I’ve included some serving suggestions below, but this vinegar coleslaw recipe has equal parts sweet and tangy flavor and tastes so delicious on burgers or with barbecue meat.
 Move aside coleslaw, no-mayonnaise vinegar slaw is in the house!

 Green cabbage version

 Chop up your cabbage.

 Note: I’m only using half of my head of cabbage.
 That yields about four to five cups and that is plenty for me.

-I chopped mine up in a food processor but you can use a sharp knife and chop it, shred it, whatever cranks your tractor.
+You can use a sharp knife and chop it or shred it using a food processor, whatever cranks your tractor.
 Remember, no rules.

 The ratio here is equal parts vinegar and sugar.

 If you like, season with salt and black pepper to taste.

 Cover and refrigerate the cabbage mixtureuntil ready to serve.